jonathankerth/resume-template/README.md

-# Resume Template for Software Engineers Created by Jonathan Gallardo-Kerth
+# Resume Template Created by Jonathan Gallardo-Kerth

 Create your resume with HTML, CSS, and JavaScript!